Neumann-N/Neumann-N.github.io/_portfolio/2020-AAOceanic.md

 ---
-title: "The Influence of Wind on Antarctic Bottom Water Circumpolar Transport"
+title: "The Influence of Wind and Buoyancy Forcing on Antarctic Bottom Water Export"
 permalink: /portfolio/2020-AAOceanic

 ---